AndyMc3000/ci-ms3-pool-club/README.md

 #### <br> ####
 <hr>

-The site employs the following features/functionality;
+The CPC site employs the following features/functionality;

 * Bootstrap Navigation Bar on all pages.
 * Bootstrap Carousel on index.html.
 * Bootstrap Cards on all pages to contain content sections.
 * Bootstrap Responsive Grid system.
 * JavaScript for Bootstrap validation.
-* EmailJS JavaScript code and links for sending contact form data by email.
+* JavaScript for EmailJS for sending contact form data by email.

-# TO DO #
-* Google Map with custom markers and infoWindow's.
-* Bootrap Forms for MyMenu Modal on index.html and Contact Form on contact.html.
-* Bootstrap Form validation code.
-* Social Links in Footers.
-* Navigation links in Footers.
+* JQuery code for resetting the contact form following submission.
+* Python CRUD operations with the MongoDB Atlas database.
+* Page Footer on all pages.

 #### Future Features ####
-* An End user could be able to book and pay for an event online.
-This would require the integration of a booking system and a billing system.
+* The Club may decide it wants to charge members an annual membership fee.
+The CPC site could be used to collect this fee from members.
+This would require the integration of a billing system.
+* The Club may want to run a Pool Championship (a knockout tournament) in addition to Leagues at particular times, e.g an Xmas Pool Championship.
+The site could be updated to add a Championship bracket system.
+* The Club may want to sell merchandise in order to raise funds for prizes and tours.
+The site could be updated to add a shop selling Club themed merchandise.

 #### [Back To Top ^ ](#top-of-page) ####